November 2

 The Red Zone In Football

-Areas of the field are divided up so coaches, players, and even announcers can accurately detail where the football is located on the field.
+The field areas are divided so coaches, players, and even announcers can accurately detail where the football is located on the field.

 If the announcer just said the Patriots are at the “25”, listeners wouldn’t be able to tell if it’s the opponents or the Patriots’ 25-yard line.